 - 2013: Midnight Abyss -I teamed up with several other writers to self-publish a collection of horror/dark fantasy stories.
 My two short stories, The Cost of Revenge and The Orbs, are part of the collection.

 - 2013: Message in a Rose was published in The Story Shack e-zine.

 - 2014: Saving Mae in Dark Futures e-zine

 - 2018: Wizard’s Coffee was published in Z Publishing’s Colorado’s Emerging Writers Anthology.

 - 2019: The Eye was published in Z Publishing’s America’s Emerging Science Fiction and Fantasy Writers: Colorado.

-- 2022: Wax Eater will be published in Word Balloon Books’ Anthology, Paradoxical Pets.
+- 2022: Wax Eater was published in Word Balloon Books’ Anthology, Paradoxical Pets.